Employment

 Linda and Tom had been married for 15 years.
 Their marriage had broken down and this was affecting their children, Chloe (14) and Philip (16).

-From 2010, Tom had set up several small companies that Linda had helped him with in the early days.
+From 2010, Tom had set up several small companies that Linda had helped him within the early days.
 In 2019, Tom set up a very successful website design company for Linda.

-During the pandemic one of Tom’s companies went into liquidation.
+During the pandemic, one of Tom’s companies went into liquidation.
 Linda decided that was the ‘last straw’, told Tom she wanted a separation, and consulted a solicitor.
 Linda and Tom wanted an amicable, quick separation agreement that provided for their children and respected their wishes going forward.

-Tom moved out of the family home in February 2021 and instructed his own solicitor.
+Tom moved out of the family home in February 2021 and instructed his solicitor.
 It seemed to Linda that Tom was dragging everything out and was keeping the finances of the businesses a secret, yet Tom knew all the ‘ins and outs’ of her website business.
 Tom felt that he had set Linda up with a great business, that she occupied the family home and the children were living with her.

 Tom noticed Philip had become very withdrawn, and that Philip did not want to stay over with Tom some nights.
-Tom was very worried about Philip, who was coming up to sitting his GCSEs.
+Tom was very worried about Philip, who was coming up to sit his GCSEs.

 Linda suggested mediation and Tom agreed because he wanted to get things settled and move on and buy a permanent new house for himself.
 They contacted Concord Resolutions.